KayandTheBlack/MAI-CI-Project/README.md

 A requirements file is placed inside each folder

-To execute eny experiment, install the requirements with pip install -r requirements.txt and run the code with: python name_of_file.py
+To execute any experiment, install the requirements with pip install -r requirements.txt and run the code with: python name_of_file.py